KT

 1. 32,933 confirmed spam numbers — sourced from 1.75M FCC consumer complaints (2+ reports each), FTC Do Not Call, ToastedSpam, and community reports

-2. 15+ layer detection + ML — database, heuristics, campaign burst detection, on-device gradient-boosted tree, SMS content analysis, RCS filter, STIR/SHAKEN, and more
+2. 15+ layer detection + ML — database, heuristics, campaign burst detection, on-device gradient-boosted tree, SMS content/burst analysis, RCS filter, STIR/SHAKEN, and more

 3. Real-time caller ID overlay — parallel lookups against SkipCalls, PhoneBlock, WhoCalledMe + OpenCNAM caller name, with SIT tone anti-autodialer